-In our opinion, Syndicate 2121's syndicate underwriting year financial statements for the 2019 year of account for the 3 years ended 31 December 2021 (the "underwriting year financial statements"):
+In our opinion, 2121's syndicate underwriting year financial statements for the 2020 year of account for the 36 months ended 31 December 2022 (the "underwriting year financial statements"):

-- have been properly prepared, in all material respects, in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law), as modified by the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005); and - have been properly prepared, in all material respects, in accordance with the requirements of the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2022 and of its profit and cash flows for the 2020 closed year of account; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).

-We have audited the underwriting year financial statements included within the Report, Annual Accounts and Underwriting Year Accounts, which comprise: the Income statement for the 2019 year of account in run-off at the end of the third year at 31 December 2021, the Statement of financial position as at 31 December 2021, the Statement of cash flows for the 36 months ended 31 December 2021 and the Notes to the underwriting year financial statements, which include a description of the significant accounting policies.
+We have audited the underwriting year financial statements included within the Underwriting Year Accounts, which comprise: the Statement of Financial Position as at 31 December 2022; the Income Statement for the 2020 year of account: Technical Account - General Business, the Income Statement for the 2020 year of account: Non-Technical Account, the Statement of Cash Flows, and Statement of Changes in Members' Balances for the 36 months then ended; and the notes to the underwriting year financial statements, which include a description of the significant accounting policies.